truehostcloud/ph-ee-connector-ams-fineract/README.md

     }
   }
   ```
-- Check the logs in the **erply-connector** container to see that settlement has been handled, and
+- Check the logs in the **fineract-connector** container to see that settlement has been handled, and
   see the result of
-  calling the Erply service
+  calling the Fineract service

 ## Troubleshooting